DOCGroup/ACE_TAO/TAO/TAO_IDL/docs/annotations.md

 warnings if the usage is a general case and syntax errors if the usage a special case.
-See ["Extending Annotation Support"](#extending-annotation-support) if you're interested in adding it and are familar with GNU Bison.
+See ["Extending Annotation Support"](#extending-annotation-support) if you're interested in adding it and are familiar with GNU Bison.

 ### Special Cases of Annotations